-Also included is a "Joint Netsso", a J-Net, which any member can set up in seconds and to which he will then invite others to share with him, as a team or project group, for example, sharing and managing links to resources and documents of common interest, and discussing these resources online via an inbuilt encrypted chat system.
+Also included is a "Netsso Group", which any member can set up in seconds and to which he will then invite others to share with him, as a team or project group, for example, sharing and managing links to resources and documents of common interest, and discussing these resources online via an inbuilt encrypted chat system.
 This may have very useful application in education.
 For example:

 When satisfied with the work of her group, the teacher can then spread this new knowledge to other teachers in the school or district, by simply right-clicking on the page and entering names.
 The information is transferred in seconds (and securely) and ready to be used by the recipient with no further formatting or set up.

-Indeed, the second teacher can swap back her own J-Net results of her own class project.
+Indeed, the second teacher can swap back her own Group's results of her own class project.

 Indeed, the school can trade "new knowledge" projects with all other schools in the system.
 Maybe even for a small charge- say 10 euros per project, (two for the teacher, two for the students benefit and 6 for the school??).
 The Knowledge Exchange Market is currently under development.